hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 ... and published on the Cardano blockchain as a payload of the AtalaOperation object, so can be retrieved from the blockchain and added to the indexed database for resolution by the REST API

-Given there is an Agent or CredentialSchema service that exposes the REST API for fetching the credential schema by ID (in the current implementation it corresponds to the PrismAgent `/schema-registry/credential-schema/{uuid}`, but later might be changed to `/credential-schema/{didRef}/{id}?version={version}` )
+Given there is an Agent or CredentialSchema service that exposes the REST API for fetching the credential schema by ID (in the current implementation it corresponds to the Cloud Agent `/schema-registry/credential-schema/{uuid}`, but later might be changed to `/credential-schema/{didRef}/{id}?version={version}` )

-So, the services of the PRISM platform and SDK can resolve the given schema by URL and use the convenient lookup API with filtering and pagination to manage the credential schema in the Web application.
+So, the services of the Identus platform and SDKs can resolve the given schema by URL and use the convenient lookup API with filtering and pagination to manage the credential schema in the Web application.

 To define the `schemaId` in the message of Issue Credential and Present Proof protocols the following DID URL can be used: